Skip to main content

 If you are pregnant and have not had the MMR vaccine, measles may cause birth prematurely, or have a low-birth-weight baby.

 If you suspect you or one of your family members has been exposed to measles, call your healthcare provider or local health department immediately - please do not go directly to your healthcare provider or health department.
-Measles is highly contagious, and you could infect others in the waiting room and/or while traveling to and from the office, if you have been exposed to the disease.
-A healthcare provider will be able to tell you the next steps to take to protect yourself, your family and your community.
+Measles is the most contagious disease known to exist, and it could easily be spread to others at a doctor's office or health department if proper precautions aren't taken prior to your arrival.

 An MMR vaccine can also prevent or reduce the severity of infection if administered to an unvaccinated person within 3 days after an exposure (source: KDHE)